 Plan B is provided free to students who qualify for CCare or if a student needs it as a result of a sexual assault.
 Students younger than 17 must make an appointment by calling 541-346-2770 to speak with a doctor or nurse practitioner and to obtain a prescription.

-The health center provides confidential, free HIV testing, thanks to funding by Associated Students of UO.
+Health services provides confidential HIV testing.
 There are two types of HIV tests:

 - An oral swab with results as early as 30 minutes